 This man has the right idea.
 It’s shortly after sunrise and he’s starting his day with yoga on the rocks while the ocean laps at his feet.

 A family enjoys a stroll along the dock in Kalk Bay harbor, others fish for fun.
-The small lighthouse that guides the boats to the marina at the end.
+There is a small lighthouse that guides the boats to the marina at the end.